 Fill into warm sterile jars, cover, seal and label.
 The curd will keep for about a month in the refrigerator.
 (Not that it ever lasts that long, of course!)

-Return from the lemon curd recipe to the Jams, Pickles and Preserves page for other ideas.
+Check out the Jams, Pickles and Preserves page for other ideas.